Vaguery/klapaucius/test/acceptance/prisoners/readme.txt

-;; prisoner files are written to this directory
+;; prisoner files are written to this directory, and should be prefaced with `prisoner-`